himat/dotfiles/eg-examples/vim.md

 ### Misc
     - <C-a> | Increment the next number (increment and decrement are so fun to use!)
     - <C-x> | Decrement the next number

+### Registers
+    - <C-r><register_name> | Inserts the contents of a register into the vim cmd line!
+    - "/ | Most recent search register.
+So if you just searched for something, and now want to replace it, you can do a substitution with this register instead of needing to retype it.
+    - "" | Default register.
+So if you just yanked or deleted something, then you can use this to paste it.
+    - "0 | Always has latest yanked text.
+    - "- | Small delete register.
+Set by a delete/change command if the deleted text is less than one line.
+    - "1 | Big delete register.
+Set by a delete/change command if text is more than one line.
+    - "2 - "9 | Store the previous changes/deleted text, and each one's contents gets moved to the next one upon every delete/change.

 ## With my plugins and custom mappings